CS527Applied-Machine-Learning-for-Games/Don-t-Crash/ComputerVision.md

 # Computer Vision

 Computer Vision is an important part of the autonomous driving pipeline.
 By employing vision methods, our agent is able to detect and classify objects around it such as pedestrians, buildings and other vehicles.
+This can help the agent avoid colliding into them and drive safely.

 ## Mask R-CNN
 Mask R-CNN is an instance segmentation technique, which locates each pixel of an object instead of a bounding box.
 It classifies the image to the class it belongs to and makes dense predictions inferring labels for each pixel in the classified object of the image for the whole input.
 It provides not only the classes but the spatial location of the classes that are predicted.